What are URL Redirects?

-There are a few different kinds of redirects that are used for specific circumstances.
+There are a few types of url redirects that are used for specific circumstances.

 A 302 redirect forwards traffic to a new location temporarily.
 This should be used if you’re planning to bring back the previous page, or if you’re testing out another page.